 Bill Gates Started It

-Bill Gates, the tech-savvy billionaire, made news with his $113 million dollar home in Washington designed by architectural firm, Bohlin Cywinksi Jackson.
+Bill Gates made news with his $113 million dollar home in Washington designed by the architectural firm, Bohlin Cywinksi Jackson.
 This was perhaps the first truly smart house.
-For thorough description of the home and all of it’s mind-bending features, read the U.S. News and World Report piece on Xanadu 2.0.
+For a thorough description of the home and all of its mind-bending features, read the U.S. News and World Report piece on Xanadu 2.0.
 It just goes to show that 100 million doesn’t get you as far as it used to.

 Today’s Smart House Options

-Today, costs have dropped drastically, such that when buying online from sites like Smarthome.com, you can snap up a Fully Supervised Wireless Alarm Control System with Partitioning and Internal GSM, on sale today for just $388.96.
-What would have costs $10,000 just eight years ago, is now within financial reach of millions more consumers.
+Today, costs have dropped drastically.
+When buying online you can snap up a Fully Supervised Wireless Alarm Control System with Partitioning and Internal GSM, on sale today for just $388.96.
+What would have cost $10,000 just eight years ago, is now within the financial reach of millions more consumers.

-Other sites, like House Smart Technologies, attempt to point consumers towards recommended products.
-Because of the complexity of certain systems, (and how many may or may not work together) expert advice is incredibly valuable.
-The last thing you want is to purchase all the components but fail getting the system up and running.
+Other sites, like House Smart Technologies, attempt to point consumers toward recommended products.
+Because of the complexity of certain systems, (and how many may or may not work together), expert advice is incredibly valuable.
+The last thing you want is to purchase all the components but fail to get the system up and running.

 Some cities, like New York, Toronto and Vancouver are more likely to have resident experts on the leading edge of home automation.
-Here in Louisville, we either need to utilize the phone/online support and do the project ourselves, or purchase a package from a company like vivint who has their own installers.
+Here in Louisville, we need to utilize phone/online support or do the project ourselves.
+The Vivint price structure is pretty compelling.
+They also have their own installers.

 Clearly, we’re on the crest of a home revolution.
-Fast forward a few decades and we’ll wonder how we could have possibly managed back in the “old days” when we need to stand up and walk over to switches in order to make things happen.
+Fast forward a few decades and we’ll wonder how we could have managed back in the “old days” when we needed to stand up and walk over to switches to make things happen.